jessepav/libgdx-wiki-old/Reflection.md

 # Reflection #
-<sub>Available since LibGDX version 0.9.9.</sub>
+<sub>Available since libGDX version 0.9.9.</sub>

-In order to utilize reflection in a cross-platform way, LibGDX provides a small wrapper around Java's reflection api.
+In order to utilize reflection in a cross-platform way, libGDX provides a small wrapper around Java's reflection api.
 The wrapper consists mainly of two classes containing the static methods you will use to perform reflection operations:

   * `ArrayReflection` - encapsulates access to java.lang.reflect.Array